-Scientists identify genetic mutation behind rare diseaseJanuary 4th, 2013 in Genetics /
+Scientists identify genetic mutation behind rare diseaseJanuary 4, 2013 in Medicine & Health / Genetics

 (Medical Xpress)—Researchers from Queen Mary, University of London, and Barts Health NHS Trust have identified the genetic mutation behind a devastating disease of the small intestine.

 The scientists investigated the case of a brother and sister with a 40-year history of the rare intestinal disease known as cryptogenic multifocal ulcerating stenosing enteritis (CMUSE) and found they had a mutation in a single gene.
 The results are published in the journal GUT.

 CMUSE is an extremely rare disease of previously unknown cause which is characterised by recurrent ulcers of the small intestine and other organs.
 Symptoms vary but can include abdominal pain, fatigue, weight loss, fever and joint symptoms.
 Treatment is by surgery, removing the affected parts of bowel.